ebi-gene-expression-group/anatomical-systems-mapping/README.md

 ##### Anatomical systems
 The systems we use are children of `UBERON_0000467` - "anatomical system" in OLS - that are being trimmed down manually.
-[Laura](https://github.com/lauhuema) gives the following rules of curating this list:
+[Laura](https://github.com/lauhuema) suggested the following rules of curating this list:

 1. If one anatomical system only contains another system as children term -> just import the children term.
   *Example: instead of importing entire sense organ system, import sensory system.*